rhiever/edd/README.md

-This is Evolved Digit Detector project.
+This is the Evolved Digit Detector project.

 Copyright 2014 Randal S. Olson, Arend Hintze.